Selling a house isn’t cheap, and realtor fees are typically the largest associated cost.

 Should you try to negotiate realtor commission fees yourself?

 Some brokerages have rigid fee structures.
-In these cases, the agent couldn’t lower their commission rate even if they wanted to.
+In these cases, agents cannot lower their commission rate even if they want to.

 Assuming the realtor does have control over their fee structure, you might be able to negotiate a lower commission rate if:

 Not in a good position to negotiate due to your local market or home price?
-Companies like Clever Real Estate pre-negotiate lower listing rates of just 1.5% so you can save on realtor fees without the hassle.
+Clever Real Estate pre-negotiates lower listing rates of just 1.5% so you can save on realtor fees without the hassle.

 Should you use a referral or agent matching service?